ebouchut/ebouchut.github.io/README.md

 # ② Go to the project's root directory 🤓
 cd $(git rev-parse --show-toplevel)

-# ③ Trigger the deployment
+# ③ Trigger the deployment of the current branch
 mkdocs gh-deploy
 ```